CasaN0va-bhavit/loginRegTS/README.md

 # loginRegTS
-This is a login and register built on express using typescript.
+This is a login and register built on nodejs using typescript.